CaioCRS/TechnicalTest/README.md

 ## 💻 About

-This project, is a API developed with NodeJS(Javascript), with a conection to database Postgres, runing inside a Docker container.
+This project, is a API developed with NodeJS(Javascript), with a connection to database Postgres, running inside a Docker container.

 ---